-A 1999 graduate of the University of Massachusetts at Amherst where he was an integral member of the varsity lightweight crew, Pat began his coaching career as a men's assistant at his alma mater for two seasons before heading to Colby College from 2001-06.
-There he assisted with both the men's and women's programs, helping the women's novice crew win three New England championships and two ECAC Championships.
-As interim head women's crew coach at Williams College in 2006-07, Pat directed the Ephs to a New England and NCAA Division III title at the varsity eight level.
+A 1999 graduate of the University of Massachusetts at Amherst where he was an integral member of the varsity lightweight crew, Tynan began his coaching career as a men's assistant at his alma mater for two seasons before heading to Colby College from 2001-06.
+There he assisted with both the men's and women's programs, helping the women's novice crew win three New England Championships and two ECAC Championships.
+As interim head women's crew coach at Williams College in 2006-07, Tynan directed the Ephs to a New England and NCAA Division III title at the varsity eight level.
 Williams also captured a team title at the NCAAs in 2007.

 Before joining the Yale staff in 2008, Tynan spent the 2007-08 season with a second stint at his alma mater, this time assisting with the women's squad.

 A USRowing Level III certified coach and recipient of the Joy of Sculling Collegiate Coach of the Year in 2007, he continues to guide Wesleyan to be among the top teams in Division III.
 Tynan lives with his wife, Becky, and daughter, Alice, in Middletown.